goncalor/SLAE64/1/readme.markdown

   1. `dup2()`.
 Duplicate file descriptors to connect `stdin`, `stdout` and `stderr` to the incoming connection
   1. `execve()`.
 Replace the current process image with `/bin/sh`

-With the C code as reference each os these parts was implemented in assembly as follows.
+With the C code as reference each of these parts was implemented in assembly as follows.

 ----